Lens Flare occurs when shooting into the light

 Using another object

-You can also use a piece of paper, your coast or even an umbrella.
+You can also use a piece of paper, your coat or even an umbrella.
 Don’t laugh, I’ve actually done this myself.
 However, just like with your hand, be careful not to get the object in the photo.

 Watch my video for another way